 under the Companies Act, 2013, and as stipulated under the listing

-agreement with the stock exchanges.
-A separate section on corporate governance under the Listing Agreement, along with a certificate from the auditors
+regulations.
+A separate section on corporate governance under the

+listing regulations, along with a certificate from the auditors

 confirming the compliance, is annexed and forms part of this Annual

 The Business Responsibility Report for the year ended 31st December